 - Super simple to prepare

 How to Make Shortbread Cookies with Cornstarch

 Full details are in the recipe card below, but here are the basics:

-- In the bowl of your stand mixer (or use a mixing bowl and a hand mixer), combine flour with cornstarch, icing sugar, cocoa powder and salt.
-Mix to combine.
+- In the bowl of your stand mixer (or use a mixing bowl and a hand mixer), mix together flour with cornstarch, icing sugar, cocoa powder and salt.

 - Add softened butter.

 - Remove the shortbread dough ball from the mixer and wrap in food plastic wrap.
 Place into the fridge for a little while to chill (this makes the dough easier to handle).

 - Once the cookie dough has chilled, remove from food plastic wrap, form into balls and place onto a parchment paper lined sheet pan.